Detective Comics: Batman / Bruce Wayne

-Detective Comics #27 (March 1939 with a printed date of May 1939) marked the first appearance of Batman.
-This superhero would eventually become the star of the title, the cover logo of which is often written as "Detective Comics featuring Batman".
-Because of its significance, issue #27 is widely considered one of the most valuable comic books in existence, with one copy selling for $1,075,000 in a February 2010 auction.
+Detective Comics #27 (released March 1939, with a cover date of May 1939) marked the first appearance of Batman.
+He eventually became the star of the title, the cover logo of which is often written as "Detective Comics featuring Batman".
+Because of its significance, issue #27 is among the most valuable comic books in existence, with one copy selling for $1,075,000 in a February 2010 auction.

 Batman's origin is first revealed in a two-page story in issue #33 (Nov.
 1939).
 Batman became the main cover feature of the title beginning with issue #35 (Jan.
 1940).
 Issue #38 (April 1940) introduced Batman's sidekick Robin, billed as "The Sensational Character Find of 1940" on the cover and the first of several characters that would make up the "Batman Family."
 Robin's appearance and the subsequent increase in sales of the book soon led to the trend of superheroes and young sidekicks that characterize the era that fans and historians call the "Golden Age of Comic Books."
 Several of Batman's best known villains debuted in the pages of Detective Comics during this era, including the Penguin in issue #58, Two-Face in issue #66, and the Riddler in issue #140.

 Batwoman first appeared in Detective Comics #233 (July 1956).
 Since the family formula had proven very successful for the Superman franchise, editor Jack Schiff suggested to Batman co-creator Bob Kane that he create one for the Batman.
 A female was chosen first, to offset the charges made by Fredric Wertham that Batman and Robin were homosexual.
 Writer Bill Finger and artist Sheldon Moldoff introduced Bat-Mite in issue #267 (May 1959) and Clayface in #298 (Dec.
 1961).